-The PCs can approach this situation any way they like.
+The adventurers can approach this situation any way they like.
 If they rush into battle, the French soldiers scramble for their arms and defend themselves to the best of their ability.
-If the PCs negotiate for Tibbett's surrender,

-John A. Tibbets

-Arrogant & Cruel Merchant Medium human, lawful evil
+John A. Tibbets CRITICAL ENEMY and Arrogant & Cruel Merchant